Export this Abstract | Print this Abstract | Add to my preferred Abstracts list | My preferred Abstracts list (0) | Back to Search

 BackgroundAngiotensin-converting enzyme inhibitors (ACEI) can induce a dry cough, especially more frequently among Asians.
 If professionals fail to detect ACEI-induced dry cough, patients are at risk of getting antitussives inappropriately instead of getting switched to Angiotensin Receptor Blockers (ARB).

 PurposeThe aim of the study was to assess..
-The access to the whole abstract and the presentation file is available to FIP members and to congress participants of that specific congress.
+The access to the whole abstract and if available the presentation file is available to FIP members and to congress participants of that specific congress.

 Last update 4 October 2019